elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 Many regulators, including Swedish Healthcare, require a minimum of 5 year log retention.

 This is not provided at the platform level by Welkin as it runs the risk of GDPR non-compliance.
-Logs may include sensitive information like personal data, which requires that the the retention scheme is designed together with application-specific knowledge to ensure compliance.
+Logs may include sensitive information like personal data, which requires that the retention scheme is designed together with application-specific knowledge to ensure compliance.
 Specifically, this includes that the retention scheme ensures that erased personal data can not be accidentally restored, as per [Art.
 17 GDPR Right to erasure (‘right to be forgotten’)](https://gdpr.fan/a17).

 Using application-specific knowledge would also make it possible to reduce the amount of logs stored, by filtering out so only the required logs are kept.